-To delve further, we'll examine one of the most prominent philanthropic figures in the sphere who has dedicated himself full-time to global issues, Bill Gates, and see how his effort is paving the way towards a more sustainable world.
+To delve further, we'll examine one of the most prominent philanthropic figures in the sphere who has dedicated himself to global issues, Bill Gates, and see how his effort is paving the way towards a more sustainable world.

 And with that, we'll also take a look at some of the lessons learned, and what we can do on our own to contribute to the causes.